Election Information

 • Emailing your request to chasselltownshipclerk@gmail.com

-The Clerk is available by appointment for voter registration and absentee ballot requests on the Saturday before each election from 9 a.m. until 5 p.m.
+The Clerk’s is available to register voters and for absentee ballot requests on the Saturday before each election from 9 a.m. until 5 p.m.
 Voters registering to vote within 14 days of an election will be required to provide proof of residency.

 ADDITIONAL INFORMATION